xtuml/mc/doc/notes/8219_editorIO/8219_editorIO_ant.md

 6.4 Provide refactoring against `.dom` files located in `/masl` folder.

 6.5 Support multi-activity editing in a single file.
+Group all activities into a single file along the following boundaries:
+6.5.1 all functions and bridges in a package
+6.5.2 all operations on a class
+6.5.3 all states and transitions in a state machine
+6.5.4 all messages in a component

+6.6 Choose a King
+6.6.1 Stop persisting signatures in structural (instance-based) xtUML.
-6.6 Extract signatures from multi-activity files and load via serialized MASL.
+6.6.2 Extract signatures from activity files and load via serialized MASL.
+6.6.3 Synchronize signatures from most recent change in Activity Editor or Model Explorer.

 6.7 Persist structural MASL
 6.7.1 Optimize `x2m` to skip prebuilder and run the file system scooper.